cockpit-project/cockpit/HACKING.md

 On older OS releases you can use the [n utility](https://github.com/tj/n) to get a current version of nodejs.

 When relying on CI to run the test suite, this is all that is necessary to work on the JavaScript components of Cockpit.

-To actually build the Cockpit binaries themselves from source (including to run the integration tests locally), you will need additional header files and other components.
-Check `tools/cockpit.spec` for the concrete Fedora build dependencies.
+To build the Cockpit binaries from source, required to run the integration tests locally (see [testing README](test/README.md)), you will need additional header files and other components.

-Note that `tools/cockpit.spec` is a template filled in by `tools/gen-spec-dependencies`, and cannot be directly parsed by dnf.
 The following should work in a fresh Git clone:

-    $ sudo dnf install dnf-utils
+    $ sudo dnf install dnf-utils python-srpm-macros
     $ TEMPFILE=$(mktemp -u --suffix=.spec) && \
       sed 's/%{npm-version:.*}/0/' tools/cockpit.spec >$TEMPFILE && \
       sudo dnf builddep --spec $TEMPFILE && \
       rm $TEMPFILE

+Note that `tools/cockpit.spec` is a template filled in by `tools/gen-spec-dependencies` when building RPMs, and cannot be directly parsed by dnf.

 For running the browser unit tests, the following dependencies are required:

-    $ sudo dnf chromium-headless dbus-daemon
+    $ sudo dnf install chromium-headless dbus-daemon

 For running integration tests, the following dependencies are required:

     $ sudo dnf install curl expect xz rpm-build chromium-headless \
-        libvirt-daemon-kvm libvirt-client python3-libvirt
+        libvirt-daemon-kvm libvirt-client python3-libvirt python3-pyflakes \
+        python3-pycodestyle python3-pyyaml

-Creating VM images locally (not necessary for running tests) needs the following:
+Creating VM images locally (not necessary for running tests) needs the
+following:

     $ sudo dnf install virt-install